oss-review-toolkit/ort/README.md

     --debug
       Enable debug logging and keep any temporary files.
       Default: false
+    --allow-moving-revisions
+      Allow the download of moving revisions (like e.g. HEAD or master in Git).
+By default these revision are forbidden because they are not pointing to a stable revision of the source code.
+      Default: false
   * --output-dir, -o
       The output directory to download the source code to.
     --info